defaultroute0/NSX-Advanced-LB-Ansible/README.md

   -  GSLB record for the app sync across both sites
   -  GSLB will direct traffic round robin between the two apps with very short TTL so we can see it in action

+The scripts for 'nocloud' were used pre NSX-T Cloud connector available The scripts for 'nsxtcloud' were used post NSX-T Cloud connector being GA

 Installation of Ansible and AVI Networks SDK is here https://avinetworks.com/docs/18.2/configuring-ansible-for-avi-vantage/configuring-ansible-for-avi-vantage.pdf